danielbodnar/awesome-stars/README.md

 - [localstack/localstack](https://github.com/localstack/localstack) - 💻 A fully functional local AWS cloud stack.
 Develop and test your cloud & Serverless apps offline
 - [tailwarden/komiser](https://github.com/tailwarden/komiser) - Open-source cloud-environment inspector.
 Supporting AWS, GCP, Azure, and more!
 Your cloud resources will have nowhere to hide!
 - [trackit/trackit](https://github.com/trackit/trackit) - Trackit helps you understand and improve your use of AWS
-- [someengineering/resoto](https://github.com/someengineering/resoto) - Resoto creates an inventory of your cloud ☁️, provides deep visibility 👀, and reacts to changes in your infrastructure 🌐.
+- [someengineering/fixinventory](https://github.com/someengineering/fixinventory) - Fix Inventory creates an inventory of your cloud ☁️, provides deep visibility 👀, and reacts to changes in your infrastructure 🌐.
 - [infracost/infracost](https://github.com/infracost/infracost) - Cloud cost estimates for Terraform in pull requests💰📉 Shift FinOps Left!
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.
 - [Qovery/engine](https://github.com/Qovery/engine) - The Orchestration Engine To Deliver Self-Service Infrastructure ⚡️